FGRibreau/mixpanel-cli/README.md

 ## Install (docker 🐳)

-Use this approach if you don't know/want to install NodeJS.
+Use this approach if you don't know/want to setup your NodeJS environment, that's what containers are good for.

 ```shell
 # add it (~/.bashrc or equivalent)